 3. Remember the Tush

-Diapered skin is often wet, exposed to a lot of friction from rubbing, and then there’s the poop.
-All can irritate baby’s skin.
-To take care of this sensitive area, change baby’s diaper frequently.
-Cleanse the area gently with disposable wipes that are alcohol- and fragrance-free, or a damp washcloth.
+Diapered skin is often wet, exposed to a lot of friction from rubbing -- and then there’s the poop.
+All can irritate a baby’s skin.
+To take care of this sensitive area, change your baby’s diaper often.
+Cleanse the area gently with disposable wipes that are alcohol- and fragrance-free, or use a damp washcloth.

-“A barrier ointment containing either zinc oxide or petroleum jelly should be applied liberally to the skin after every diaper change,” Dr. Theos says.
-It helps keep his skin from getting too wet and raw.
+“A barrier ointment containing either zinc oxide or petroleum jelly should be applied liberally to the skin after every diaper change,” Theos says.
+It helps keep your little one's skin from getting too wet and raw.

-When washing baby clothes, use a detergent that is free from perfumes and dyes.
+When washing baby clothes, use a detergent that's free of perfumes and dyes.

-“A rash could appear anywhere on the body that is covered by clothing or on the face, due to contact with bedding or parents' clothing,” Dr. Theos says.
+“A rash could appear anywhere on the body that is covered by clothing, or on the face, due to contact with bedding or parents' clothing,” Theos says.

 5. Moisturize, Moisturize, Moisturize

-Moisturize his skin more frequently if it’s dry, during winter months, or if he has eczema.
+Moisturize your baby's skin more frequently if it’s dry, during winter months, or if he has eczema.